An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling

+The previous AO implementations of this concept used single input propagating acoustic wave {\cite{sohn_electrically_2021}} and 3-input acoustic standing wave {\cite{tian_magnetic-free_2021}} stimuli to accomplish the phase-matching.
+Here we aim to replace this with an EO stimulus to facilitate improved tunability and robust cladding.
+However, unlike acoustic phonons which possess substantial momentum \mbox{\cite{sohn_electrically_2021, kittlaus_electrically_2020}}, RF traveling waves have very high phase velocity and are unable to bridge the required momentum gaps at practical frequencies.
+To date, there has been no demonstration of \mbox{\it non-reciprocal} strong coupling in an integrated electro-optic device -- in either waveguide or resonator geometry -- which can be potentially transformative for non-reciprocal photonics technologies.

 Our solution is to invoke a periodic EO modulator that generates a synthetic stimulus momentum {\cite{orsel_electro-optic_2023}}.
 This approach also alleviates the phase-matching challenge across a wide spectrum by making the frequency a ``free choice'' variable that can be selected appropriately during operation.
 The schematic for our specific modulator is shown later in Fig.~\ref{fig2}d, where a controlled relative phase shift $\Delta\phi = 120^{\circ}$ is applied between subsequent electrodes having pitch $L$.
-This configuration establishes a dominant spatial wavenumber of $q = \Delta\phi / L$.
+This configuration establishes a dominant spatial wavenumber of $q = \Delta\phi / L$ (harmonics are also generated but are rejected by the resonator).
 The stimulus momentum is therefore set by an initial lithographic choice of $L$, while the stimulus frequency $\Omega$ is freely selectable during operation.
+This synthetic momentum $q$ directly replaces the acoustic momentum from the AO designs \mbox{\cite{sohn_electrically_2021, tian_magnetic-free_2021}}.